 About Information Letters

 An Information Letter calls attention to a well-established interpretation or principle of tax law without applying it to a specific set of facts.
 To the extent resources permit, an Information Letter may be issued if the taxpayer’s inquiry indicates a need for general information or if the taxpayer’s request does not meet the requirements of FTB Notice 2009-08 and FTB staff thinks general information will help the taxpayer.
-An Information Letter is advisory only and has no binding effect on the Franchise Tax Board.

 These documents are in Adobe's Portable Document Format (PDF).
 You need Adobe Reader to view and print them.